Skip to content

 The right priorities.

-Not just what to build, but what to build *first*.
-A roadmap that maps to the business plan, in order of payback.
+Not just what to build, but what to build first.
+A plan that follows the business, in order of payback.

 • 04

-The right hires, not the most available.
-Scorecards, structured interviews, references called — the basics, done properly.
+The right hires, not just the available ones.
+Clear criteria, proper interviews, references actually called: the basics, done well.

 • 05